 If your soil pH is too low (too acid), you'll need to add lime to the soil to bring the pH back into the proper range.
 Gardeners in western states (and some areas of the east) often have high pH or alkaline soils and may need to add sulfur to the soil to lower the pH.
 Although lime and sulfur can be added to the soil any time the ground isn't frozen, fall is a convenient time for many gardeners and gives slow-acting lime a chance to take effect.
 Get recommendations from the Extension service on how much lime or sulfur to apply based on your soil test report.

 No matter what kind of soil you have in your garden, you can shape it into a great home for your tomatoes with a little work.
-Both light, sandy soils that drain too rapidly and heavy, clay soils that take forever to drain and warm up in spring can be improved with the addition of organic matter -- leaves, compost, grass clippings, garden residues or easy-to-grow cover crops such as buckwheat
+Both light, sandy soils that drain too rapidly and heavy, clay soils that take forever to drain and warm up in spring can be improved with the addition of organic matter -- leaves, compost, grass clippings, garden residues or easy-to-grow cover crops such as buckwheat, cowpeas or annual ryegrass.

 In sandy soils, organic matter builds up the soil's water-holding capacity.
 This is vitally important for tomatoes, which depend on a continuous supply of moisture all season long.
 But tomatoes don't want to sit in puddles!
 Organic matter also opens up heavy soil so that water and air penetrate better.